-Snow-peaked mountains, jungles, hot and cold deserts, Great Plains, salt flats, rain forests, tea gardens, a huge coast line, pristine beaches, volcanoes, islands… India has it all.
+Snow-peaked mountains, jungles, tribal life, hot desert, cold desert, salt flats, rain forests, tea gardens, a huge coast line, pristine beaches, volcanoes, islands, modern metropolises and modern lifestyle… India has it all.
 Diversity of India can surprise every traveler.
 Most of the people who are asked about the recommended places to visit in India will answer- ‘The Taj Mahal’.
-But do not believe them.
-They are not even familiar with so many other landmarks and unique landscapes that this country should actually be famous for.
-The nature, architecture, culture, food, language, traditions, people – diversity of India can be found in every aspect of this country.
+But do not believe them as there is so much in India apart from the famous Taj Mahal.
+Nature, architecture, culture, food, language, traditions, people – India is greatly diversified.
 One life is not enough to explore this land.
-That is why you have to be really wise picking the places that you should visit.
+That is why you have to be really wise when it comes to choosing the places that you should visit.
 My blog will answer many of your questions and help you choose the best places for you to see in India.

 What you should know?Internet is full of India travel tips(travel tips for India).
 Before you listen to an advice from others, you may want to ensure that the adviser has been to India many times or lived and traveled in the country and also that the person has done it in recent years.This country is constantly and rapidly evolving and developing and many problems that travelers may have encountered in the past may no longer exist.
 There are plenty of tips and rules for foreigners in India and I will focus on it in one of the future posts but there is one thing that you should know – most of the people in India are very friendly to strangers and they will be ready to help you.
 But on the other hand, like it happens in most places… don’t trust each and everyone who you meet as you may end up encountering someone who may take an advantage of you.
 From my personal experience, I can tell you that I feel safer in the Indian cities than in many European places.